 When dfdl:lengthKind is 'prefixed' the length of the element is given by the integer value of the PrefixLength region specified using dfdl:prefixLengthType.
 The property dfdl:prefixIncludesPrefixLength also can be used to adjust the length appropriately.

-When dfdl:lengthKind is 'prefixed' the method of extracting data is described in section: 12.3.7 Elements of Specified Length
+When dfdl:lengthKind is 'prefixed' the method of extracting data is described in Section 12.3.7 Elements of Specified Length

 When dfdl:lengthKind is 'prefixed', delimiter scanning is turned off and in-scope delimiters are not looked for within or between elements.